 How Vitamins Help

-Diabetic retinopathy cannot be aided by vitamins.
+You can’t cure diabetic retinopathy with vitamins.
 However, antioxidant nutrients may help in the promotion of overall retinal health and reduce the chance of developing retinal damage.
-Some of the vitamins that have been proven to do this include vitamin C, vitamin A, and vitamin E. These antioxidants will aid in the prevention of macular degeneration, which affects the retina of the eye.
-This has proven that the vitamins may be able to protect the eyes of diabetics against eye conditions such as retinopathy.
+Some of the vitamins proven to do this include vitamin C, vitamin A, and vitamin E. These antioxidants will aid in the prevention of macular degeneration, which affects the retina of the eye.
+This has proven that the vitamins may be able to protect diabetic eyes against conditions such as retinopathy.

 Omega-3 has been proven to reduce or even prevent the development of diabetic retinopathy.
 You can receive this nutrient from flaxseed and fish oil, which is rich with these beneficial types of fatty acids.
 Both are available in capsule form for easy ingestion.

 This vitamin has a crucial role in helping to secure accurate and clear vision.
 If you suffer from diabetes, the fact is that you are at high risk for developing disorders that can seriously impair the quality of your vision.
 This includes many different disorders.
-Vitamin A is considered an antioxidant, which will help prevent infections in your eyes and combat the occurrence of diabetic related problems.
+Vitamin A is an antioxidant, which will help prevent infections in your eyes and combat the occurrence of diabetic-related problems.

 This is another antioxidant that can protect your eyes from the toxins and chemicals that are the main cause of eye conditions such as cataracts.
 Cataracts are a disorder that will affect the lens of each of your eyes.
 It will make your vision dark, cloudy and blurry, impeding your quality of vision, which can leave you unable to drive and perform basic day to day functions.

 If you suffer from diabetes, you have a 60 percent higher chance of developing cataracts than those who do not suffer from the disorder.
 Additionally, you are likely to suffer from this disorder at a younger age.
-When you increase your intake of vitamin C it will also increase the levels of blood and the antioxidants will help prevent cataracts from developing.
-Naturally vitamin C can be found in vegetables and fruits, but those with diabetes typically need to take a supplement for optimum eye health.
+When you increase your vitamin C intake, you also increase the levels of blood, and antioxidants will help prevent cataracts.
+You can find vitamin C in vegetables and fruits, but those with diabetes typically need to take a supplement for optimum eye health.